tomjoht/tomjoht.github.io/_restapicourse/pubapis_overview.md

 Jekyll is just one documentation publishing option in this space.
 I personally enjoy working with a more code-based approach, but there are many different options and routes to explore.

-In this part of the workshop, I'll explore various ways to publish API documentation.
+Now let's explore various ways to publish API documentation.
 Most of these routes will take you away from traditional tech comm tools and publishing strategies.